Supporting Developing Countries in their Transition from Coal to Clean Energy

-Coal is the world's most dominant energy source, generating over 30 percent of global electricity in 2020.
+Coal is the world's most dominant energy source, generating 34 percent of global electricity in 2020.
 Although the COVID-19 pandemic caused a four percent drop in coal demand, corresponding to 220 million tons, coal consumption is rising.
 It remains the cheapest and most profitable energy source in many countries.
-Despite the widespread recognition of coal’s negative impact on climate change, the coal-based generation capacity remains over 2,100 GW worldwide.
+Despite the widespread recognition of coal’s negative impact on climate change, the coal-based generation capacity remains approximately 2,000 GW worldwide.
 While the transition towards clean energy sources continues, the progress is slow given the scale of the challenge and limited affordable alternatives.
 This issue disproportionately affects developing countries that rely on coal for their national energy needs and are trapped in carbon-intensive energy systems with no apparent way out.
-Closing coal mines in these countries is the key to achieving the energy transition.
+Closing coal mines in these countries is key to achieving the energy transition.
 However, the dependence of these countries on coal means that the closure of coal mines will have significant social, economic, and political challenges.
 The sustainable and effective closure of coal mines requires a programmatic, long-term approach that considers jobs, skill sets, and environmental and financial issues.

 The program provides support through three main workstreams:

 - Country Engagement: This workstream supports the development of roadmaps for client countries transitioning away from coal.
 In 2021, this type of technical assistance was performed to support the governments of Bosnia and Herzegovina, India, Indonesia, Morocco, Serbia, South Africa, and Ukraine.